reimagined/resolve/packages/resolve-redux/README.md

 ### Action Creators

   * #### `sendCommandRequest`
     Request sending command to the server side.
-It takes the object with the following required arguments:
+The function takes one argument, which is an object with the following keys:
     * `commandType`
     * `aggregateId`
     * `aggregateName`
     * `payload`

   * #### `sendCommandSuccess`
     Acknowledge sending command to the server side.
-It takes the object with the following required arguments:
+The function takes one argument, which is an object with the following keys:
     * `commandType`
     * `aggregateId`
     * `aggregateName`
     * `payload`

   * #### `sendCommandFailure`
     Refuse sending command to the server side.
-It takes the object with the following required arguments:
+The function takes one argument, which is an object with the following keys:
     * `commandType`
     * `aggregateId`
     * `aggregateName`